AISViz/transformer-gravity/README.md

 <a id='setup'></a>
 ### Setup

-Most of the dependencies are installed defautly with Python and by command when running the notebook.
-We recommand the following versions of Python, PyTorch, and scikit-learn:
+Most of the dependencies are installed default with Python and by command when running the notebook.
+We recommend the following versions of Python, PyTorch, and scikit-learn:

-`Python 4.10`
+- `Python 4.10`

-`PyTorch 3.1.1`
+- `PyTorch 3.1.1`

-`scikit-learn 2.5.0`
+- `scikit-learn 2.5.0`

 <a id='script'></a>
 ### Functional script